vigetlabs/jmapping/README.markdown

     Otherwise it will expand to fit the width of the content.
 * `map_config`:
   * *Default*: *N/A*
-  * This can be set to a function that will accept the Google maps object as it's only parameter.
+  * This can be set to a [MapOptions object](http://code.google.com/apis/maps/documentation/javascript/reference.html#MapOptions).
+Which is just a normal object `{}` with specific properties that become the settings for the map.
-    The function can be used to set the map type or add controls or perform any other functions you want to do on the map object before the markers are placed on it.
-    If this option is not set the map type will be `G_NORMAL_MAP` and only the `GSmallMapControl` control will be added.
 * `category_icon_options`:
   * *Default*: *N/A*
   * By default the plugin will use the default Google Maps marker icon.
-But you can use this option to specify what options to pass to the MapIconMaker based on category data associated with the location.
+But you can use this option to specify what options to pass to the StyledMarker based on category data associated with the location.
     It accepts 2 types of values: an object or a function.
     If the setting is to an object it will take the category data on the location and look for a key on the object that matches and return that value.
 If there is no value for the supplied category, it will return